 - 1. After the NCU is powered on, the display shows the "logo" screen.
-The controller is initializing. - When initialization is complete, the language screen appears.
+The controller is initializing. - 2.
+When initialization is complete, the language screen appears.
 Press the up or down arrow key to select the desired language.
 Press the ENT key to confirm the selection. - 3.
 The Main Menu displays.

-To reboot the Controller, from the Main Menu press the ENT and ESC keys at the same time.
+keys at the same time.
 Release both keys.
 Press ENT to confirm.